syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Appearance-and-Styling.md

 ## View Header Customization

-	You can customize the view header of the Schedule using `ViewHeaderStyle` and `ViewHeaderHeight` property in schedule.
+	You can customize the `ViewHeader` of the Schedule using `ViewHeaderStyle` and `ViewHeaderHeight` property in schedule.

 ### Labels